ymatts/phyC/README.md

 * registered trees
 * accerelation of sub-clonal expansions

-In the input, the edge matrix represents cancer evolutionary topology and the edge length represents the number of additional Somatic Single Nucleotide Variants (SSNVs) from the parental suc-clone.
+In the input, the edge matrix represents cancer evolutionary topology and the edge length represents the number of additional Somatic Single Nucleotide Variants (SSNVs) from the parental sub-clone.
 Here is an illustration (Figure 1).

 <img align="center" src="https://github.com/ymatts/PhyC/blob/master/img/ssnv.png" width="600" height="400" />